 - After about 1 minute, flip the naan.
 It should be blistered and somewhat blackened, and cover the skillet with the lid and cook for about 1 minute more.

-- Remove the naan from the skillet, brush with a bit of butter and sprinkle with a little kosher salt.
+- Remove the naan from the skillet, brush with copious amounts of butter and sprinkle with a little kosher salt.
 Place the naan in a tea towel-lined dish.
 Repeat with the rest of the naans and serve.